huggingface/blog/dedup.md

 | is so much          | [3594692244, 3595617149, 1564558780, 2888962350, 432993166] |
 | so much fun         | [1556191985, 840529008, 1008110251, 3095214118, 3194813501] |

-Taking the minimum value of each column within each document, we arrive at the final MinHash for this document:
+Taking the minimum value of each column within each document — the "Min" part of the "MinHash", we arrive at the final MinHash for this document:

 | doc_id | minhash                                                    |
 | ------ | ---------------------------------------------------------- |
 | 0      | [403996643, 840529008, 1008110251, 2888962350, 432993166]  |
 | 1      | [403996643, 840529008, 1008110251, 1998729813, 432993166]  |
 | 2      | [166417565, 213933364, 1129612544, 1419614622, 1370935710] |

+Technically, we don't have to use the minimum value of each column, but the minimum value is the most common choice.
+Other order statistics such as maximum, kth smallest, or kth largest can be used as well[[21]](#21).

 In implementation, you can easily vectorize these steps with `numpy` and expect to have a time complexity of \\( \mathcal{O}(NMK) \\) where \\( K \\) is your number of permutations.
 Code modified based on [Datasketch](https://github.com/ekzhu/datasketch).